 - Graphing America – Sort and count the cards with different objects and then complete the bar graph with the appropriate number.

-- July Calendar Task Cards – Answer the task card questions by using the provided calendar filled with information and then write the answers on the recording sheet.
+- July Calendar Activity – Answer the task card questions by using the provided calendar filled with information and then write the answers on the recording sheet.

 - Measure with the Stars – Cut out a ruler of stars and use it to measure various objects on task cards.
 Record answers on sheet.